James Garner: Memoir

 On November 1, 2011, Simon & Schuster published Garner's autobiography The Garner Files: A Memoir.
 In addition to recounting his career, the memoir, co-written with nonfiction writer Jon Winokur, detailed the childhood abuses Garner suffered at the hands of his stepmother.
-It also offered frank, unflattering assessments of some of Garner's co-stars such as Steve McQueen and Charles Bronson.
+It also offered frank, sometimes unflattering assessments of some of Garner's co-stars, particularly Steve McQueen and Charles Bronson, though he was also quite effusive in his praise for many others.
 In addition to recalling the genesis of most of Garner's hit films and television shows, the book also featured a section where the star provided individual critiques for every one of his acting projects accompanied by a star rating for each.
+(His favorite: The Americanization of Emily.
+His least favorite: Mister Buddwing.)
 Garner's three-time co-star Julie Andrews wrote the book's foreword.
 Lauren Bacall, Diahann Carroll, Doris Day, Tom Selleck, Stephen J. Cannell, and many other Garner associates, friends, and relatives provided their memories of the star in the book's coda.

 The "most explosive revelation" in his autobiography was that Garner smoked marijuana for much of his adult life.
 "I started smoking it in my late teens," Garner wrote.

 Awards and nominations

-Nominated for 15 Emmy Awards during his television career, Garner received the award in 1977 as Outstanding Lead Actor in a Drama Series (The Rockford Files) and in 1987 as executive producer of Promise.
+Garner was nominated for 15 Emmy Awards during his television career, winning twice: in 1977 as Outstanding Lead Actor in a Drama Series (The Rockford Files), and in 1987 as executive producer of Promise.

-For his contribution to the film and television industry, Garner received a star on the Hollywood Walk of Fame (at 6927 Hollywood Boulevard).
+For his contribution to the television industry, Garner received a star on the Hollywood Walk of Fame at 6927 Hollywood Boulevard.

 In 1990, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 He was also inducted into the Television Hall of Fame that same year.
 In February 2005, he received the Screen Actors Guild's Lifetime Achievement Award.
 He was also nominated for Outstanding Performance by a Male Actor in a Supporting Role that year, for The Notebook.
 When Morgan Freeman won that prize for his work in Million Dollar Baby, Freeman led the audience in a sing-along of the original Maverick theme song, written by David Buttolph and Paul Francis Webster.

 In 2010, the Television Critics Association gave Garner its annual Career Achievement Award.